andreinitescu/IconFont2Code/README.md

 IconFont2Code
 ===================

 This web tool generates a C# class with the Unicode values of the glyph icons in your font file (.ttf/.otf).
+It should be an useful tool for any .NET app (WPF/UWP/Xamarin/Xamarin.Forms) which uses icon fonts.

 #### **See it live here**: https://andreinitescu.github.io/IconFont2Code/